danieltsam/qut-gradescope-autosubmitter/README.md

 As a QUT student, I was tired of:
 - Clicking through Gradescope 50+ times per assignment when trying to see if I met test cases
 - Being forced to wait when I'm trying to get quick feedback on my work
-- Losing focus switching between code editor and browser
+- Losing focus context switching between code editor and browser
 - Manual file compression, uploads and form submissions

 This tool automates the entire submission process so you can focus on coding, not clicking.